madeslowly/GaitQ-Navigation/README.md

 |  |
 |  ├─ landing.html                # Landing page.
 Passed onto default.html after processing
 |  |
-|  ├─ default.html                # Wraps {{ content }} with header, nav and scripts.
+|  ├─ default.html                # Wraps page content with header, nav and scripts.
 For all pages, also this is where Jekyll looks if no Front Matter def. passed onto compress.html after processing.
 |  |
 |  ├─ compress.html               # Final step for all pages.
 Strips html comments, carriage returns and white space.
 |